 Since the faculty internship adviser is responsible for the final grade, the internship will be graded on the basis of: a) final visible product as defined by internship-granting department, b) input from on-site adviser, c) input from faculty internship adviser

 The immediate knowledge of the cultural heritage of another country, with its contemporary economic and social problems, affords students an awareness of differing values and an understanding of their own country’s relation to issues which confront the world today.
 Ursinus students grow and learn from a wide variety of international experiences, both for academic credit and not credit-bearing.
 Students may participate in an approved study abroad program during the academic year or during summer or winter break provided they are students in good standing, are recommended by their major adviser, and, in the opinion of the dean and the faculty, will be worthy representatives of the College and will profit from this experience.
 Many programs provide internship or service learning opportunities for academic credit while others offer extracurricular and volunteer activities.
 Students may apply to study abroad as early as the summer following their freshman year and as late as their penultimate semester.
 All students, regardless of major, are encouraged to consider study abroad, and opportunities are available in English, in the host country language or in a combination thereof in most regions of the world.
 Students approved to study abroad for a semester are required take a pre-departure orientation course.
 The course of study must be approved for transfer credit in advance.
 All approved semester and some short-term programs satisfy the College’s XLP requirement.
 Students may apply their financial aid and merit scholarships to approved semester abroad programs.
 The Ursinus faculty-led and affiliated programs listed below are a partial list of study abroad options chosen by our students.
 We also allow students to participate in a number of other overseas programs run by partner organizations.
 Additional information may be obtained from the Center for International Programs and website.
-Other international opportunities are supported by the Office of Fellowships and Scholarships, the Office of Career and Professional Development, and the Ursinus Center for Advocacy, Responsibility and Engagement (UCARE).
+Other international opportunities are supported by the Office of Fellowships and Scholarships, Career and Post-Graduate Development, and the Ursinus Center for Advocacy, Responsibility and Engagement (UCARE).

 International Summer and Winter Interim Programs